AnastasiaKarpenko/KotlinBasics/README.md

 - Data class can inherit from a other class.
 It is useful when you have a hierarchy of data objects that we want to persist with ORM for example.
 And it requires some level of inheritance

+Abstract classes
+- They cannot be instantiated, only inherited
+- They can have abstract members without the implementation.
+Implementation of abstract members is provided in the child class.
+- Not every member of an abstract class cna be abstract.